Monday, 29 May 2017 Daniel Chow

 It bears similarities with Sentiment Analysis as Technical Indicators are used to guess the opinions of other investors.
 For example, a large volume with increasing price could signify that investors are largely positive and bullish about the asset.

-As such, Technical Indicators is a proxy for Sentiment Analysis.
+As such, Technical Indicator is a proxy for Sentiment Analysis.

 This post will hope to show that incorporating Sentiment Analysis into a simple Technical Strategy can improve its performance.